lolandese/lolandese.github.com/terms.md

 ## On location

 I have a daily all-in rate when working on location that does include accommodation and travel expenses.
-To cover for those, a probationary period of one month should be respected.
+To go break-even a probationary period of one month is required.

 I can arrange initial accommodation myself through [Airbnb](https://www.airbnb.com/users/show/7889468).